lephare-photoz/lephare/docs/getting_started.rst

     notebooks into documentation for ReadTheDocs works as expected.
 For more information, see the Python Project Template documentation on `Sphinx and Python Notebooks
     <https://lincc-ppt.readthedocs.io/en/latest/practices/sphinx.html#python-notebooks>`_.

+    The environment variables `LEPHAREDIR` and `LEPHAREWORK` are set on import in Python.
+Care must be taken not to reset after importing.